Home » Employment » Military Spouse Employment: Most Common Struggles

 Not Having Access to the Right Jobs

-Another big struggle for military spouse employment is not having access to jobs in your career field where you live.
-Sometimes the only jobs available have nothing to do with what you went to college for.
+Another significant challenge for military spouses seeking employment is the limited access to jobs in their desired career field, particularly where they reside.
+Sometimes, the only jobs available have nothing to do with what you went to college for.

 So what can you do?

-The biggest solution to this is taking advantage of any educational or career resources your local military installation has.
-From job fairs to extra classes, being able to figure out what all of your options are in your area is important.
-Sometimes you can assume that your area doesn’t have a job in your field but you might be surprised what you find.
+The most effective solution to this is to utilize any educational or career resources available at your local military installation.
+From job fairs to extra classes, exploring all your options in your area is crucial.
+Sometimes you can assume that your area doesn’t have a job in your field, but you might be surprised by what you find.

 OCONUS Rules and Regulations for Military Spouse Employment

-It can be easy to tell a military spouse in this position to just don’t worry about their career while they are overseas and to enjoy everything in the country they are stationed in, but it isn’t that simple.
-For some, taking a three or four year break in their career can be devastating.
-For others, the idea of not working at all, just isn’t going to work for them and their career goals.
+It can be easy to tell a military spouse in this position to simply not worry about their career while they are overseas and to enjoy everything the country they are stationed in has to offer, but it isn’t that simple.
+For some, taking a 3- or 4-year break in their career can be devastating.
+For others, the idea of not working at all is simply not feasible in terms of their career goals.

 So what can you do?

 Be aware of the SOFA (Status of Forces Agreement) laws in your country.
-Make sure to abide by them but also see if you can work with your military installation on some of the rules they might have for home based businesses.
-Never assume that what is allowed in Germany would be allowed in South Korea as each country has their own rules and regulations about what you can do.
+Ensure you abide by them, but also consider consulting with your military installation to explore any specific rules they may have for home-based businesses.
+Never assume that what is allowed in Germany would be allowed in South Korea, as each country has its own rules and regulations about what you can do.

-You can also take your time overseas to go back to school or to work on a degree that will help you more easily find a job when you move back to the states.
-There are options for going to school online while you are overseas and even taking classes at your duty station.
+You can also take your time overseas to attend school or pursue a degree that will help you find a job more easily upon your return to the States.
+There are options for attending school online while you are overseas, as well as taking classes at your duty station.

 READ: How to Transfer the Post-9/11 GI-Bill to Spouses and Dependents (links to CollegeRecon)

-For some spouses, staying back home might be an option and while it isn’t ideal for family life, it might be the best choice to make for their career path.
+For some spouses, staying at home might be an option, and while it isn’t ideal for family life, it may be the best choice for their career path.

 Volunteering can also be an option.
-You might have trouble being able to work in another country, but you might be able to volunteer.
-Then you can add that experience to your resume which can help you in the future.
+You may have trouble finding work in another country, but you might be able to volunteer.
+Then you can add that experience to your resume, which can help you in the future.

 Professional Licenses

-Some careers require gaining a license to be able to work in that field.
-For a lot of people, this happens once in a career lifetime.
+Some careers require obtaining a license to work in that field.
+For many people, this happens only once in a lifetime career.
 For the military spouse, this can become a big headache, especially if different states have completely different laws about what you need to do to get your license in each state.

 So what can you do?